tbedford/Website-Test/source/wolf-memory-manager.md

 allocators in my GitHub.

-The problem with memory fragmentation is that when your memory map looks like Swiss chees (that is, it's full of holes) it can be that an individual hole is not big enough to satisfy a memory request.
+The problem with memory fragmentation is that when your memory map looks like Swiss cheese (that is, it's full of holes) it can be that an individual hole is not big enough to satisfy a memory request.
 The game then fails as it cannot load the required texture, level or sound effect.

-What you really want to do is take or those lovely holes (free space) and squash them all together so that they make up a much more usable free space lump.
+What you really want to do is take all those lovely holes (free space) and squash them all together so that they make up a much more usable free space lump.
 This is memory defragmentation or compaction.